Relax: everything is out of control!

 How mindfulness can support you in creating a sense of calm through connection to the present moment, and tame the feelings of overwhelm.

-During times of stress, both personal and on a collective level-such as this time during the COVID-19 global crisis, it is essential for our wellbeing to find pathways to calm, clarity, creativity, and openhearted compassion.
+During times of stress, both personal and on a collective level, it is essential for our wellbeing to find pathways to calm, clarity, creativity, and openhearted compassion.
 But how does one find such qualities of being, when there is disarray, chaos, and crisis within and around?

 1).
 Placing one's attention with intention upon something (an object, someone) and maintaining this intentional attention.
 This could also be considered attuning one's attention to that of something else.